drbean/edit/jeffreykuo/Send_thermal_pad.md

 of the MQ resin composite to 239.24, 249.80 and 275.10^o^C for the Vi-MQT1, Vi-MQT3 and Vi-MQT5 resin ones, respectively.

-The temperature at 30% of weight loss also decreased from 578.04^o^C of MQ resin addition to 573.65, 549.45 and 549.89^o^C for addition of Al-MQT1, Al-MQT3 and Al-MQT5 resin, respectively.
-The corresponding heat resistance index reduced from 243.21^o^C of MQ resin addition to 240.60, 233.18 and 228.93^o^C for addition of Al-MQT1, Al-MQT3 and Al-MQT5 resin, respectively, resulting lower thermal stability of silicone rubber.
-Based on the results, it can be concluded that vinyl-silicone resin effectively improved the thermal stability of silicone composite compared with MQ, aluminum-silicone resins and even neat silicone composite, with the best improvement with addition of Vi-MQT5 resin.
+The temperature at 30% of weight loss also decreased from 578.04^o^C for the MQ resin composite to 573.65, 549.45 and 549.89^o^C for the Al-MQT1, Al-MQT3 and Al-MQT5 resin ones, respectively.
+The corresponding heat resistance indexes decreased from the 243.21^o^C for the MQ resin composite to 240.60, 233.18 and 228.93^o^C for the Al-MQT1, Al-MQT3 and Al-MQT5 resin ones, respectively, indicating lower thermal stability of these silicone rubber composites.
+Based on the results, it can be concluded that vinyl-silicone resin effectively improves the thermal stability of silicone composites compared with MQ, aluminum-silicone resins and even neat silicone composite, with the best improvement being for addition of Vi-MQT5 resin.

 **Table 8.** Characteristic degradative data of composites with addition of Vi-MQT and Al-MQT resin